SoftBank on course for record profit, expanding online empire

 "There is quite a lot of value that's held there," said Nathan Ramler, head of research at Macquarie Securities in Tokyo.
 "Alibaba, as well as other sources of investment that SoftBank has, could be used as collateral if they were to get into a difficult situation."

-SoftBank issued a new forecast for consolidated operating profit of 1 trillion yen ($10.2 billion) for the full year to March 2014, in line with the average forecast of five analysts surveyed by Thomson Reuters I/B/E/S of 1.01 trillion yen.
+SoftBank issued a new forecast for consolidated operating profit of 1 trillion yen (6.6 billion pounds) for the full year to March 2014, in line with the average forecast of five analysts surveyed by Thomson Reuters I/B/E/S of 1.01 trillion yen.

-It also logged a record quarterly operating profit of 391.03 billion yen as it consolidated online game maker Gungho Online Entertainment (3765.T).
+It also logged a record quarterly operating profit of 391.03 billion yen as it consolidated online game maker Gungho Online Entertainment.

 Son acknowledged the company's challenges with its $21.6 billion Sprint deal, the biggest overseas acquisition ever by a Japanese firm.